IBC's Senior Singles Group

 Who: Senior Singles — all are welcome

-January–June we will explore six spiritual disciplines to help us grow in our walk with Christ.
-Each session includes a teaching, an opportunity for questions, and a time of fellowship and prayer, small group practice of that spiritual discipline.
+In this series we will explore six spiritual disciplines to help us grow in our walk with Christ.
+Each session includes a teaching, an opportunity for questions and a time of fellowship, prayer and small group practice of that spiritual disciplines.

 Schedule: